-Never has there been a time in which the role of the CIO and other digital technology leaders has been so pivotal to shaping the future of their organisation.
+Never has there been a time in which the role of the CIO and other digital technology leaders has been so pivotal to shaping the future of their organization.
 As the pandemic shuts down the physical world, everyone is assuming that the digital world will step in and fill the chasm.
 But is that realistic?

-The challenges placed on technology leaders are among the most multi-dimensional in which organisations have had to grapple.
+The challenges placed on technology leaders are among the most multi-dimensional in which organizations have had to grapple.
 Virtually overnight, they have been asked to support a broad sweep of new pressures—changing customer demands to digital channels, reconfigured supply chains, additional necessary workforce collaboration capacity and bandwidth, licenses and equipment to support remote work, and a litany of other issues requiring immediate scale and resiliency.

-Given the complexity of the pandemic, there is reason to believe that the recovery phase for COVID-19 will require unprecedented levels of orchestration, communication and changing of existing configurations during what promises to be a challenging and potentially protracted period across the globe.
+Given the complexity of the pandemic, there is reason to believe that the recovery phase for COVID-19 will require unprecedented levels of orchestration, communication, and changing of existing configurations during what promises to be a challenging and potentially protracted period across the globe.
 For many technology leaders, the first steps they take during this phase will be informed by the necessary series of adjustments they enacted as the crisis erupted and came to a head, specifically:

-Never has there been a time in which the role of the CIO and other digital technology leaders has been so pivotal to shaping the future of their organisation.
+Never has there been a time in which the role of the CIO and other digital technology leaders has been so pivotal to shaping the future of their organization.
 Mark Lillie, Deloitte’s Global Technology and Transformation leader offers 3 key messages for technology executives as they lead the digital recovery.